-Using environmental DNA to monitor trends of coho salmon (Oncorhynchus kisutch) and aquatic invertebrate prey in creeks of Bellingham, WA
+Using environmental DNA to compare aquatic invertebrate prey community among creeks of Bellingham, WA

 Abstract

 Environmental DNA (eDNA) has become an increasingly popular sampling tool to monitor target taxa and community composition, though its applications in population dynamics research are only beginning to be explored.
 The following project will examine whether eDNA is an appropriate sampling tool to detect predator-prey dynamics between coho salmon and macroinvertebrate prey taxa.
 Barriers to fish passage in Padden Creek, Washington State provide a unique opportunity to monitor seasonal variation of the same aquatic insect community in the presence and absence of migratory juvenile salmon.
 This project will provide valuable insight on the seasonal fluctuations of taxa essential to freshwater ecosystems and habitat connectivity, and the viability of eDNA methods in studies of population dynamics.